jcollie/libfitbit/doc/fitbit_data.rst

 Write memory banks
 ==================

+.. _bank0w:

 bank0
 -----

 This bank always receives 64 bytes.
+Those bytes are about the device settings as set on the web page *Device Settings*.

 bank1
 -----